tangodata/mundialarchives/rules/2016-rules-en-USA.md

       -  Once a couple forms a dance frame, the partners shall not separate as long as the music is playing.
 This means that they cannot break the embrace, which is considered as the Tango dance position.
       -  For the position to be considered correct, partners must constantly hold each other by means of the embrace.
 It is understood that, in certain figures, this may be flexible; but not throughout the entire piece of music.
       -  All movements shall be performed within the space allowed by the couple’s embrace.
-2. The Judges will give special relevance to thecouple’s musicality and connection, technique, music interpretation and elegant walking style.
+2. The Judges will give special relevance to the couple’s musicality and connection, technique, music interpretation and elegant walking style.
 3. Within these guidelines, participants may perform any figure commonly used, including barridas (sweeps), sacadas (close to the floor), enrosques (twists), etc.
 4. Ganchos (hooks), saltos (jumps), trepadas (climbs) and any other typically stage tango possibilities where both feet lose contact with the floor are completely excluded.
 5. Couples, as in a real dance hall, must constantly move counterclockwise and avoid remaining in the same place for too long to avoid the floor circulation.
-6. None of the members of the couple may lift his/her legsbeyond the line of the knees.
+6. None of the members of the couple may lift his/her legs beyond the line of the knees.
 Some foot embellishments are allowed within this limit.
 7. Elegant social dance wear for women and traditional suits for men are advised although costumes will not be considered as a specific evaluation point in this category.